Rosminians: Membership

 There are two kinds of membership in the Institute of Charity.

 The first are those who take on themselves the discipline of the society and bind themselves by vows of poverty, chastity and obedience.
 The second is normally composed of people who are married, but may include those who are single but do not feel called to the religious life.
-These people strive to live according to the Rosminian charism, to pray daily and meet with others when possible.
+These people strive to live according to the Rosminian charism, to pray daily and to meet with others when possible.

 As with all religious communities, a person who wishes to embrace the vows of poverty, chastity and obedience, goes through a period of intense discernment.
-After two years of noviceship, first profession is made which includes the temporary vows of poverty, chastity and obedience.
+After two years of noviceship, the first profession is made which includes the temporary vows of poverty, chastity and obedience.
 He thus becomes a scholastic, but is not incorporated into the institute until he becomes a coadjutor after a further period of religious, spiritual and academic preparation.
 Coadjutors add the promise of not seeking any promotion either within the society or outside.
 Religious vows are renewed at this time, but now for life.

 Vows

-For Rosminians, poverty does not mean relinquishing all possessions, but rather in not being possessed by one's possessions; to this end, members of the congregation have always been permitted to own personal possessions.
+For Rosminians, poverty does not mean relinquishing all possessions, but rather not being possessed by one's possessions; to this end, members of the congregation have always been permitted to own personal possessions.
 The vow of chastity is understood in the sense of not only remaining unmarried and abstaining from sexual activity, but also in how people are to be treated.
 The vow of obedience means listening to the requests of those in charge, taking into account the good of God's people, and prayerfully seeking to see the hand of God in what is being asked.